KIT-Workflows/GenChromatographyResin/wanos/267b235a-a0ce-459e-81f6-2598997a6630/README.md

-# polynet_input
+# Input_Polymer-Building-Blocks
-**polynet_input** is a WaNo which provides all data needed to run the 3D printing simulation of a polymer network.
+**Input_Polymer-Building-Blocks** is a WaNo which provides all data needed to run the 3D printing simulation of a polymer network.
 The polymer network is printed using 3 ingredients: HEMA as the basic building block of the backbone in the form of HEMA-HEMA dimers, EGDMA as a crosslinking agent, and TRP on the pedant sites, branching off the HEMA.

 ## Input